istio/istio.io/content/docs/concepts/traffic-management/routing/gateways/index.md

 to manage inbound and outbound traffic for your mesh.
 You can manage the following types of traffic with a gateway: HTTP TCP gRPC

-A gateway configurations apply to Envoy proxies that are separate from the service sidecar proxies.
+Gateway configurations apply to Envoy proxies that are separate from the service sidecar proxies.
 To configure a gateway means configuring an Envoy proxy to allow or block certain traffic from entering or leaving the mesh.

 Your mesh can have any number of gateway configurations, and multiple gateway workload implementations can co-exist within your mesh.
-You might use multiple gateways to have one gateway for private traffic and another for public traffic, so that you can balance the loads independently.
+You might use multiple gateways to have one gateway for private traffic and another for public traffic, so you can keep all private traffic inside a firewall, for example.

 For better security, you can use a gateway to make your services inaccessible to the public internet.
 You can use a gateway to configure workload labels for